TheHighBrid/vc/README.md

 ## 2. Create the Conversational AI agent

 1. Dashboard → **Conversational AI → Create Agent**.
-2. **Voice:** select Kenza's cloned voice.
+2. **Voice:** select a cloned voice.
 3. **LLM:** choose your brain — e.g. GPT-4o-mini / GPT-4o, or Gemini.
 4. **System prompt:** give it her persona, e.g.
-   > "You are Kenza, warm and playful.
+   > "You are ..., warm and playful.
 Keep replies short and natural, like a
    > real phone call.
 Speak in first person."
 5. **Audio output format:** set to **PCM 16000 Hz** (the app expects 16 kHz PCM).
 6. Save and copy the **Agent ID**.